Independent Arts & Cultural Organisation Multi-Year funding guidelines

 Arts and Cultural Funding Program 2019/20

-Expressions of Interest (EOI) for Independent Arts & Cultural Organisations Multi-Year funding is open.
+Expressions of Interest (EOI) for Independent Arts & Cultural Organisations Multi-Year funding is closed.

 The information on this page is a guide only.
 We recommend reading the full guidelines before completing your application.